 This is a recipe for a creamy macaroni salad combing mayonnaise and vinegar for that good old-fashioned sweet tangy flavor.
 This Classic Macaroni Salad has been in our family forever, and if you’re looking for make ahead cold salad recipes, this is perfect for any picnic, backyard BBQ or pot luck.

 Our good friends, Greg and Cauleen and their two boys Connor and Cameron are moving to Chicago. :::insert wail here.
 Greg is already there and working at his new position in Downtown Chicago.

 With our days numbered for seeing our friends and neighbors on a regular basis, I invited Cauleen and the boys over for a casual Summer dinner.

 How about this for a classic kid friendly dinner.
-Grilled Hebrew National Hot Dogs, (mustard only for me please), Classic Macaroni Salad and watermelon.
+Hot Dogs, Classic Macaroni Salad and watermelon.
 Sounds like Summer to me.

 For dessert we had banana splits and I’d like to report that no bananas were harmed in the eating of that dessert.
 The boys ate the cherries, the whipped cream, the three scoops of ice cream…and left the banana halves on the bottom of the bowl.
 Cracked me up.
 I was having so much fun that I failed to drag the camera out.